 This includes the cost of discovery, optimization, re-configuration and professional services for migration, as well as the training and process change needed.

-Enterprises will need to evaluate the cost to build or extend a network core from their current data centers to move infrastructure into the cloud.
+Enterprises will need to evaluate the cost to build or extend a network core from their current data centers to move infrastructure into the public cloud.
 There will also be a duplicate operational cost of running legacy infrastructure while standing up the cloud infrastructure during the migration.

 Enterprises should take into account that there will be little to no cost recovery from the legacy infrastructure until it is completely turned off, including colocation/data center costs (rack space, power, network, cooling, etc.), and any other contractual obligations the enterprise may have in running the infrastructure.